 - Armor-Piercing Slap: When Bond suddenly shows up four years later after abandoning her, she's not too happy to see him, and her response is to slap him in the face.

 - Cartwright Curse: After abandoning her for four years because he felt his job was too dangerous for a real relationship, Bond finally reconnects with her, only for Carver to have her killed for aiding him.
 Bond is not pleased.

 - Dead Star Walking: Despite her prominence in the advertising campaign, she gets very little screen time before being killed offscreen.

-- Remember the New Guy: Apparently in addition to all the lovely ladies from his adventures, Bond has ex-girlfriends we haven't even seen.
-Rumors have circulated she was intended to be an established character, possibly Natalya Simonova or Sylvia Trench, but this was nixed due to fearing the bad reception that would come from killing her off.
+- New Old Flame: Apparently in addition to all the lovely ladies from his adventures, Bond has ex-girlfriends we haven't even seen.
+Rumors have circulated she was intended to be an established character, possibly Natalya Simonova or Sylvia Trench, but this was nixed due to fearing the bad reception that would come from killing either of them off.